AlexMercedCoder/model-express-app/readme.md

 - auth middleware on todo routes to protect them from logged out usersnp

 We also implement full MVC style setup with a Models, Views and Controllers folder separating concerns and organizing code.

+This branch goes a few more steps into organizing the code with utilities and middleware folder.

 |Route|Method|Path|Response|
 |-----|------|----|--------|